tetsuo/tetsuo.github.io/articles/mailroom-ii.md

 ... which assumes we are operating at full capacity within our budget.

-## Pull-based Flow-control
+## Batch Processing and Flow-Control

-To manage these considerations, the system implements a form of **backpressure**.
-It doesn't do so in a "push-back to the producer" sense that some streaming frameworks (like Kafka) might use, but rather by _pulling_ tokens from the database in controlled batches and only fetching more when the collector is ready.
-In other words, the collector imposes a flow-control mechanism on itself to avoid overwhelming the downstream (email-sending) component.
+To accommodate these constraints, and prevent overwhelming downstream components (e.g., the email sender) we'll implement a form of **backpressure** by pulling tokens from the database in controlled batches, fetching more only when the collector is ready.

 Here's how it works in practice: